adamzap/dwelling-of-duels/README.md

 - `deadline_time` is the time displayed in the deadline section of the sidebar.
 - `archive_dir` is the name of the local directory that holds the DoD archive folder.
 It defaults to `dodarchive`.
 You probably don't need to change this.
+- `archive_url` is the url of the webhost where the `archive_dir` directory is hosted.
+In testing, this will be `localhost`, while in production it will probably be something like `http://dwellingofduels.net`.
+This should not have a trailing slash.

 The `deadline_*` settings refer to the voting deadline when `voting` is set to `on` and the submission deadline when `voting` is set to off.